Orbit is a framework for orchestrating access, transformation, and synchronization between data sources.

 server, is represented as a

-sources may simply broadcast changes.
-Schemas provide sources with an
+and/or querying data, while other sources may simply broadcast changes.

-must be applied atomically—all operations succeed or fail together.
+Transforms must be applied atomically—all operations succeed or fail

 Log provides a history of transforms applied to each source.